Bob Veale: Later life

 After his playing career, Veale worked as a minor-league pitching instructor for the Atlanta Braves and the New York Yankees.
+He also served as a groundskeeper at Rickwood Field, the oldest baseball stadium in the United States.

-In 2006, Veale was inducted into the Alabama Sports Hall of Fame.
+In 1990, Veale was inducted into his college's Raven Hall of Fame and in 2006, Veale was inducted into the Alabama Sports Hall of Fame.

+Personal life and death

+Veale married his high school sweetheart, Eredean, in 1973.

+Veale died in Birmingham, Alabama on January 3, 2025, at the age of 89.